03 Oct Is Switzerland trying to become an even bigger tax haven? If so, what will the EU do about it?

 The TAX3 Special Committee had a hearing on October 1 on the “Relations with Switzerland in Tax Matters and the Fight against Money Laundering” featuring Mr Dieter Kischel, Head of Sector of Harmful Tax Practices – General-Directorate Taxation and Customs Union – European Commission; Mr Rudolf Elmer, whistleblower former working for Julius Bar; and Mr Andreas Frank, former banker and anti-money laundering expert.

 Why did TAX3 have a hearing on Switzerland?

-TAX3 Coordinators agreed to have two representatives from the Commission: One from TAXUD and one from European External Action Service (EEAS) in the context of the agreement being negotiated with Switzerland as an institutional framework governing bilateral relations.
+TAX3 Coordinators agreed to have two representatives from the Commission: one from TAXUD and one from European External Action Service (EEAS) in the context of the agreement being negotiated with Switzerland as an institutional framework governing bilateral relations.

-However, the only person coming from the EC was Mr Dieter Kischel from TAXUD, as the EEAS informed that they would not come to the TAX 3 hearing on the grounds of the delicacy of the moment of the bilateral negotiations on the EU Swiss agreement for an institutional framework.
+However, the only person to appear from the EC was Mr Dieter Kischel from TAXUD, as the EEAS informed that they would not come to the TAX 3 hearing on the grounds of the delicacy of the moment of the bilateral negotiations on the EU Swiss agreement for an institutional framework.

 The Swiss corporate tax reform- the TP17

 Why is Switzerland having a corporate tax reform?
 In order to comply with OECD/G20’s BEPS Action Plan, and maybe also to fulfil their commitment with the European Union to eliminate 5 harmful tax regimes dating back to 2014.

 Yet, according to a recent publication by Alliance Sud, the “instruments” envisaged under TP17 are such that the countries from which profits are being shifted to Switzerland will continue to lose as much as before, since the new deduction possibilities under TP17 (e.g. such as the patent box, interest-adjusted profit tax or deductions for research and development) allow for tax bases to be kept low.